hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 #### Install Ubuntu 14.04 LTS<a name="ubuntuLTS"></a>

-The seed VM host must have Ubuntu 14.04 LTS installed before performing the HP Helion OpenStack installation.
+The seed cloud host must have Ubuntu 14.04 LTS installed before performing the HP Helion OpenStack installation.

 #### Configure SSH<a name="ssh"></a>